mthuret/storybook-addon-specifications/README.md

 To do that, the idea is to add to your test runner, all the files used for declaring stories.
 But because this addon redefine describe and it functions, you'll need some extra-configuration to make the tests pass within the test runner.
-You'll also need to change a little bit your stories declaration (see ./.storybook/__tests__/sample.ci.jest.stories.js file as an example)

 You'll find in this directory examples using JEST or MOCHA.